cagov/caldata-mdsa-caltrans-pems/docs/data-warehouse-performance.md

 but they are typically from a few to a few hundred megabytes.
 Having separate logical partitions in a table allows the compute resources to process the partitions independently of each other in parallel.
 This massively parallel processing capability is a large part of what makes cloud data warehouses scalable.
-When designing your tables, you can often set partitioning strategies or clustering keys[^1] for the table.
+When designing your tables, you can often set partitioning strategies or clustering keys for the table.
 This tells the cloud data warehouse to store rows with similar values for those keys within the same partitions.
 A well-partitioned table can enable queries to only read from the partitions that it needs, and ignore the rest.